Pupil Equity Funding

-Purchasing a Poly Tunnel, Raised beds and a tool shed for the main school and the DAS unit so all groups can grow their own fruit and vegetables then cook food with their own produce, learning skills for life post school.
+Purchasing a Poly Tunnel, Raised beds and a tool shed for the main school and the DAS unit so all groups can grow fruit and vegetables then cook food with their own produce, learning skills for life post school.

 PEF has allowed the Maths department to purchase Sumdog which is an adaptive electronic learning package which research has shown aids closing the gap

 Show boards and the general upgrading of Numeracy resources will benefit the targeted groups and provide resources for different pedagogy styles, allowing all to develop interest, enthusiasm, learning in numeracy, supporting access to other areas of the curriculum.

 PEF has allowed the purchase of resources such as The Book Box which develops a range of reading skills and pupils can work their way through the colour coded levels acquiring different skills and confidence.